nkhlmn/contemplate.nvim/README.md

 ## TODO

-- create temp file
-- support specifying temp file location (per template?)
+- support specifying autosave file location (per template?)
-- auto load template files in templates directory
+- auto load template files in templates directory?
 - support specifying templates folder location
+- option to clear default entries
+  - alternatively, don't provide defaults at all (use a list of vim filetypes if no entries are defined)?